isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 DNR (Discovery of Network-designated Resolvers) Options for DHCPv6
 ------------------------------------------------------------------

-One of the more recently added options is the Discovery of Network-designated Resolvers or DNR option, introduced in `RFC 9463 <https://www.rfc-editor.org/rfc/rfc9463>`__.
-The goal of that RFC is to provide a way to communicate location of DNS resolvers available over means other than the classic DNS over UDP port 53.
-At the time of this writing, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.
+The Discovery of Network-designated Resolvers, or DNR option, was introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__ as a way to communicate location of DNS resolvers available over means other than the classic DNS over UDP over port 53.
+As of spring 2024, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.

-DNR option may be configured using convenient notation.
-Comma delimited fields must be provided in the following order:
+The DNR option may be configured using convenient notation: comma-delimited fields must be provided in the following order:

 - Service Priority (mandatory),
 - ADN FQDN (mandatory),
-- IP address(es) (optional - if more than one - they must be space-separated)
+- IP address(es) (optional; if more than one, they must be separated by spaces)
-- SvcParams as a set of key=value pairs (optional - if more than one - they must be space-separated;
-  to provide more than one alpn-id separate them with double backslash escaped comma like in the example below).
+- SvcParams as a set of key=value pairs (optional; if more than one, they must be separated by spaces) To provide more than one ``alpn-id``, separate them with double backslash-escaped commas as in the example below).

-Let's imagine an example that we want to convey a DoT server operating at ``dot1.example.org`` (which resolves to two IPv6 addresses: ``2001:db8::1`` and  ``2001:db8::2``) on a non-standard port 8530.
+Let's imagine that we want to convey a DoT server operating at ``dot1.example.org`` (which resolves to two IPv6 addresses: ``2001:db8::1`` and  ``2001:db8::2``) on a non-standard port 8530.
 An example option that would convey this information looks as follows: